emanuelmfonseca/single-cell-sequencing-migration/README.md

-# Genomic Sequencing Migration Pipeline
+# Single-Cell Sequencing Migration Pipeline

 This repository contains a bioinformatics pipeline designed to process simulated genomic sequencing data.
 The pipeline automates the processing of FASTQ files and manages the data using a cloud infrastructure.
 It is optimized for scalability and efficiency, reducing the need for manual intervention.